-It is the responsibility of every parent/guardian to ensure that each child attends school regularly.
+It is the responsibility of every parent/guardian to ensure that their child (ren) attend school regularly.
 When a pattern of truancy or excessive absence is identified by the school principal, the following procedures will be followed to address the concern.